 Heyward-Bey said he takes pride in helping out in other ways that might not show up in the stats.

 For instance, he freed up fellow receiver Jacoby Ford by setting a pick on the cornerback covering Ford, which resulted in a 4-yard touchdown against the San Diego Chargers last Sunday.

 "Certainly, I'd like him to get (more) balls, but there hadn't been a lot of opportunities that way," Raiders coach Tom Cable said.
 "The thing that I'm probably most impressed about Darrius is, he's doing everything else.
 He is maybe our best blocking receiver right now, and has been.
-He's doing a lot
+He's doing a lot of dirty work."